-The provincial government recently announced Manitoba's minimum wage will increase by 25 cents to $10.70 per hour on October 1, 2014.
+The provincial government increased Manitoba's minimum wage by 25 cents to $10.70 per hour on October 1, 2014.
 Manitoba’s minimum wage is increasing far faster than economic conditions warrant.
 In the last ten years the minimum wage increased by 48% while inflation increased by only 18%.
-After the hike, Manitoba will continue to have the second highest provincial minimum wage in the country.
+Manitoba continues to have the second highest provincial minimum wage in Canada.

 CFIB’s inaugural Manitoba Municipal Spending Watch report shows Manitoba’s 24 largest municipalities unnecessarily spent $412 million in 5 years.

 For the first time since 2000, CFIB met with Manitoba’s Premier to discuss the key concerns of your business.
 Premier Selinger met with CFIB President Dan Kelly, Prairie Vice-President Marilyn Braun-Pollon and Manitoba Director Elliot Sims to discuss important issues.